-Beginner to intermediate Spanish skills is preferred.
+Volunteers must be at least 18 years old.Intermediate level Spanish is required.
 If you cannot speak more than basic Spanish, we suggest you enroll in our Spanish language course to make your stay more rewarding – both for you and for the children you are helping

 Volunteer Responsibilities and Impact: